Septic tank: Environmental concerns

-Odor and gas emissions
+Odor, gas emissions and carbon footprint

 Some constituents of wastewater, especially sulfates, under the anaerobic conditions of septic tanks, are reduced to hydrogen sulfide, a pungent and toxic gas.
-Methane may also be released.
 Nitrates and organic nitrogen compounds can be reduced to ammonia.
-Because of the anaerobic conditions, fermentation processes take place, which may generate carbon dioxide and/or methane.
+Because of the anaerobic conditions, fermentation and methanogenesis processes take place, which may generate carbon dioxide and/or methane.
+Both carbon dioxide and methane are greenhouse gases, with methane having a global warming potential about 25 times larger than carbon dioxide.
+This makes septic tanks potential greenhouse gas emitters.
+The same methane can be burnt to produce energy for local usage.

 Nutrients in the effluent

 Septic tanks by themselves are ineffective at removing nitrogen compounds that have potential to cause algal blooms in waterways into which affected water from a septic system finds its way.
-This can be remedied by using a nitrogen-reducing technology, or by simply ensuring that the leach field is properly sited to prevent direct entry of effluent into bodies of water.
+This can be remedied by using a nitrogen-reducing technology, such as hybrid constructed wetlands, or by simply ensuring that the leach field is properly sited to prevent direct entry of effluent into bodies of water.

 The fermentation processes cause the contents of a septic tank to be anaerobic with a low redox potential, which keeps phosphates in a soluble and, thus, mobilized form.
 Phosphates discharged from a septic tank into the environment can trigger prolific plant growth including algal blooms, which can also include blooms of potentially toxic cyanobacteria.

 The soil's capacity to retain phosphorus is usually large enough to handle the load through a normal residential septic tank.
 An exception occurs when septic drain fields are located in sandy or coarser soils on property adjacent to a water body.
 Because of limited particle surface area, these soils can become saturated with phosphates.
 Phosphates will progress beyond the treatment area, posing a threat of eutrophication to surface waters.